-“We’ve seen Wally’s signal stop.
-He’s at the apparent end of the energy source.
-Looks to be in Greece,” she said.
+Back on the T-jet, Donna Troy was watching a flashing signal.
+“We’ve seen Wally’s signal stop,” she said.
+“He’s at the apparent end of the energy source, which looks to be in Greece.”

 Aqualad agreed.
 “It is.
 I’ve been in those very waters.
 A trendy place for the wealthy and those who can buy their privacy.”

-Donna listened to the news.
+Donna had listened to the news.
 “I applaud any addition to defenders of justice.
 Wally knows Comet, in fact.”

-Garth nodded, intrigued by what he heard as they flew onward.
+“You know, that Dolphin is quite a looker,” said Arsenal, and Garth nodded in agreement, intrigued by what he heard as they flew onward.

 “What’s wrong?
 Are you having a vision?” asked Kole as she and Jericho stepped forward.

-Lilith said, “That is well.
-Greece is where my siblings plan their newest evil.
+“That is well,” said Lilith.
+“Greece is where my siblings plan their newest evil.
 I fear from the nightmares and visions of late that Steve Dayton is deeply mixed up with them.”

 “Then let’s go,” said a grim Gar.